David Alan Major from Alma, AR, served a 20-year career

 continue the engagement.
 All five wounded soldiers survived.
 Throughout his

-Army career, Major Allan also earned four awards of the Meritorious Service
+Army career, David Alan Major also earned four awards of the Meritorious Service

 his training and mentoring programs.